 - Supporting the development, collation and use of reliable scientific data.
 This includes better multidisciplinary indicators; more efficient data gathering and monitoring; easier access to and wider availability of information; and an increase in awareness raising and knowledge sharing.
-This will promote science- and evidence-based decision making in the public and private sectors, effective standard setting by all stakeholders and greater participation by citizens from all walks of life. - Targeting pollutants throughwith-focused environmental agreements and tailored action.
-This will be achieved in two-three ways. first and foremost, by implementing existing multinational agreements and regulations.
-Additionally, by first and foremost, by implementing existing multinational agreements and tailored action.
-This will be achieved in two-through-ties to prevent, reduce and control pollutants where the science is clear, but actions do not yet exist.
+This will promote evidence based decision making in the public and private sectors, effective standard setting by all stakeholders and greater participation by citizens from all walks of life. - Targeting pollutants with focused environmental agreements and tailored action.
+This will be achieved in two ways.
+Either by developing global policy to prevent, reduce and control pollutants where the science is clear, but actions do not yet exist.
 Or by increasing research on pollutants where the impact is not yet clear. - Cultivating economic productivity and job creation by using incentives to increase innovation and the uptake of new technology.
 This make it easier for producers and consumers to rethink, reuse, recycle, recover and remake any products, materials and services. - Nurturing integrated urban development to create more livable villages, towns and cities, which thrive in harmony with the surrounding environment.
 This includes accelerating the sound management of chemicals and waste, encouraging responsible lifestyle choices, prioritizing access to clean energy and transport, and leveraging the power of big data. - Promoting fiscal incentives to stimulate systemic and behavioural changes.
 This includes internalising the true cost of pollution in financial decisions and redirecting investments from the short-term profits of polluting activities to the more sustainable profits of greener alternatives. - Strengthening and enforcing more integrated policies, regulations and laws.
 This will be achieved by supporting institutions and building capacity; bolstering monitoring and accountability systems; and sharing best practices, standards, policy instruments and tools. - Creating and expanding partnerships across the United Nations, as well as with governments, the private sector, academia, civil society and individual citizens.
-This includes emphasizing enormous potential of partnerships between different stakeholders among developing nations. - Implementing measures to reduce pollution in water, air and soil.
-This includes raising awareness across the population, and identifying solutions, and building capacity, leveraging the know-how of industry.
+This includes emphasizing enormous potential of partnerships between different stakeholders among developing nations.